stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 ## Message Structure

 - The `Message` structure includes the promise as the first element in the `Parms` field.
-Recipients route or discard messages based on the promise.
+Recipients route or discard messages based on the leading promise.

 ```go
 type Message struct {
     Parms    []interface{}          `json:"parms"`    // Parameters, with promise as the first element